execonline-inc/CooperTS/README.md

 # CooperTS and Associated Libraries:

-## The ultimate tool for creating a robust etc etcaaaaa
+## The ultimate tool for creating a (relatively) error-themed project.

 ## CooperTS